etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 Pay per **calls**:
 -> first 1,000,000 requests are free
 -> $0.20 per 1 million requests thereafter ($0.0000002 per request)
-also need to pay per **duration** (increment of 100ms)
+also need to pay per **duration** (increment of 1ms)
--> 400,000 GB-second of compute time per month is FREE == 400,000 seconds if function is 1GB RAM
+-> 400,000 GB-second of compute time per month is FREE
+== 400,000 seconds if function is 1GB RAM
+== 3,200,000 seconds if function is 128 MB RAM
 -> after that $1 for 600,000 GB-seconds

 It is usually very cheap to run AWS Lambda so it's very popular